These clean eating taco burgers are wonderful straight off the barbecue! (But you can cook them in the oven or on the stove top too.)

 - In a medium mixing bowl, knead all the ingredients together by hand to blend well.

-- Form 4, equal-sized patties and cook them either in a skillet with oil, or bake them on a parchment lined baking sheet at 350 F. for about 45 minutes or until they reach at least 165 F. on a meat thermometer.
+- Form 4, equal-sized patties and cook them either on the barbecue, in a skillet with oil, or bake them on a parchment lined baking sheet at 350 F. for about 45 minutes or until they reach at least 165 F. on a meat thermometer.

 - Stack on a clean bun with your favorites like lettuce, tomato and cheddar.... and enjoy!